 Keep raw food separate from cooked food.

-Don’t use a plate that has potentially touched or has been contaminated by raw meat, poultry, or seafood for anything else unless the plate has first been washed in hot, soapy water.
+Don’t use a plate that has potentially touched or has been contaminated by raw meat, poultry, or seafood for anything else unless you first wash the plate in hot, soapy water.
 Keep utensils and surfaces clean.

 Marinate food in the refrigerator, not out on the counter.